 And, to be honest, I’m now inclined not to tell anyone because I believe it’s the best kept secret for beach holidays in WA.

 Oh alright, I’ll tell you.
 But you have to keep it a secret.
-Hopetoun is approximately 575km from Perth and around a six hour drive.
+Hopetoun is approximately 575km south of Perth and around a six hour drive.
 Guess what?
 That’s about the same distance as Kalbarri.

 We headed through the hills and out on Brookton Highway, passing through Brookton, Hyden and on to Ravensthorpe.
 We left early on a wet Good Friday, meaning nothing was open except for roadhouses and, delightfully, the Bush Bakehouse in Hyden.
 Prepped as always, the drive was made more comfortable with regular stops to consume hot cross buns, spanakopita and homemade protein balls (we take our travel food seriously).